thehitchhikersguideto/bookworms/README.md

 ### Stakeholders
-here's an explanation of the underlying business problems for all stakeholders in the book industry and how the Book Recommender System will help overcome them:
+Here's an explanation of the underlying business problems for all stakeholders in the book industry and how the Book Recommender System will help overcome them:

 Readers: One of the main problems for readers is finding new books to read that match their interests.
 With so many books available, it can be overwhelming to decide what to read next.
 The Book Recommender System will help readers overcome this problem by providing personalized book recommendations based on their reading history and preferences.